Unintentional weight loss

 Side-effects from medication

 Sometimes medication may cause side-effects resulting in weight loss.
-For example, some pills may cause a loss of appetite, or a dry mouth.
+For example, some medicines may cause a loss of appetite, or a dry mouth.
 Some cause heartburn or give a mild tummy discomfort.
 Others may affect the sense of taste or smell, or make people feel sick.
-Any of these side-effects could affect eating habits and result in a loss of weight.
+Any of these side-effects could affect eating habits and result in weight loss.

 When to see a doctor